IsThatFearny/quartz/content/Revision/Philosophy/Paper 2 Essay Plans.md

 **Intro:** The cosmological argument succeeds, as Leibniz’s argument rescues it

-aquinas vs infinite regress, aquinas vs Hume against causality principle and then Leibniz rescuing it

 **Paragraph 1:** Aquinas’ Second Way.
 We find in the world sustaining causes and effects.
 Nothing can causally depend on itself (to have the power to sustain its own existence it would already have to exist).
 Sustaining causes follow in logical order.
 If you remove a cause you remove its existence, and therefore if there is no first cause, then there will be no other causes.
 If there is an infinite regress of causes, then there is no first cause.
 Therefore, given that there *are* causes, there cannot be an infinite regress, and there must be a first cause.
 God is the first cause, and so he exists.
 **Response:** An infinite regress is possible.
 The claim ‘there cannot be an infinite regress of causes’ is not an analytic truth, nor can we have experiences of this statement.
 It therefore seems conceivable that something has always existed and each thing has in turn caused the next.